aklump/loft_deploy/docs/source/configuration.md

 # Configuration Examples

-After configuration changes you must call `ldp clearcache`.
+* After configuration changes you must call `ldp clearcache`.
 See _includes/schema--config.json_ for more info.
+* This includes updating Drupal's settings file; if you change DB credentials in the settings file, you will need to call `ldp clearcache`.

 ## Example A